lezer-parser/website/site/docs/guide/index.md

 The initial braces contain the skip expression—in this case we want to skip nothing so it is empty—and the second pair of braces contain rules inside of which this skip expression is used.

+Parse states can only have a single set of skip expressions associated with them (otherwise it would be unclear what to skip when in that state).
+This means that a rule with custom skip expressions like above, if used in another skip context, *must* be clearly delimited on both sides.
+It cannot, for example, have an optional or repeated term at the end, because it would be unclear what to skip at the point where that term may or may not follow.

 ### Precedence